eliakaris/blog/web/README.md

 TODO:
-useContext to create a react context for storing calls to the api?
+- useContext to create a react context for storing calls to the api?
+- fix tests
+- add app insights
+- split up server and api
+- add separate packate for server